Amazon Expands Same-Day Fresh Food Delivery to 1,000 Cities

 Should Prime members ditch Amazon Fresh and Whole Foods?

-The new fresh grocery delivery service is different from the retailer's existing grocery delivery options, like Amazon Fresh and Whole Foods.
-But, many of the fresh food options overlap with what you'll find over on Amazon Fresh.
+The new fresh grocery delivery service is different from the retailer's existing grocery delivery options, such as Amazon Fresh and Whole Foods.
+Many of the fresh food options overlap with what you'll find on Amazon Fresh.

 Given the overlap, if you currently pay the extra $9.99 per month on top of your Prime membership fee, you might consider dropping it if Amazon's new grocery delivery service is available in your area.
 You can get a similarly convenient grocery delivery service that's already included with your base membership fee.